 The Dekay’s brownsnake (Storeria dekayi) is brown, light brown or grey.
 It always has two parallel rows of small dark spots bordering a faint, wide stripe down the back.
 On some brownsnakes, these parallel spots may appear connected.
 The belly is outlined with black flecks and is usually light brown but sometimes pinkish or tan.
 This species also has a dark stripe on both sides of the neck behind the eyes and another below each eye.
 Juvenile Dekay’s brownsnakes may have a light-coloured marking around the neck.
 The dorsal scales of this species are keeled (ridged down the centre) and the anal plate is divided.
-The Dekay’s brownsnake is relatively small and grows to just over 50 centimetres in length.
+The Dekay’s brownsnake is relatively small and grows to only 29 to 33 centimetres in length.

 Because of the light-coloured ring-like marking on the neck of the juvenile brownsnake, it may be confused with a ring-necked snake.
 Ring-necked snakes, however, have smooth scales, a yellow or orange belly and no patterning on the back.
 Red-bellied snakes have a bright red or sometimes red-orange or pink belly and thin stripes down the back rather than spots.

 The Dekay’s brownsnake occurs in forested regions and can be found in diverse habitats, including forests, wetlands, forest clearings, edge habitats and even urban areas.
 These snakes spend much of their time under logs, rocks, boards, leaves and other cover.
 They overwinter communally underground or in building foundations.

 View an interactive map of the known ranges of Dekay’s brownsnakes in Ontario.